Introduction to Squeeze Aggregation (12/18/18)

 Interpreting Squeeze Results

 The screen shot below shows a typical output for an XtremIO Squeeze scan.
-Outputs for Unity and VMAX/PowerMax are similar.
+Outputs for VMAX/PowerMax are similar.
 The upper right of the screen shows a bar chart for illustrating the capacity required for the customer’s data.
 The bottom of the chart shows deduplication and compression ratios.
 Clicking on the Volumes Tab shows the data reduction achieved for each volume scanned.

 Screen shot of Live Optics output for Squeeze/XtremIO